plivo/plivo-browser-sdk2-examples/README.md

   $('.AfterAnswer').show();
 });
 ```
-The reject code looks like this
+The following snippet shows how to reject an incoming call
 ```js
 $('#inboundReject').click(function(){
   console.info('callReject');
   plivoWebSdk.client.reject();
 });
 ```
 ### Terminating a call
 This code may be used to terminate a call.
 ```js